Certificate Revocation

 During CRL check, both CRLDP and the CRLs cached using ESF are considered.

-• Revocation Soft-Fail Enabled: If this is set to false and the gateway is not able to verify the revocation status of a certificate due to a network error (for example because the OCSP server or the CRL distribution points are not reachable), the certificate will be rejected.
+• Revocation Soft-Fail Enabled: If this is set to true, the gateway will accept client certificates also in the case when it is not able to verify the revocation status due to a network error (for example because the OCSP server or the CRL distribution points are not reachable).

 ESF KeyStore service allows to maintain a local cache by periodically downloading and storing CRLs from a configurable set of HTTP URLs.